ircv3/ircv3-specifications/core/capability-negotiation.md

 As with `LS`, the last parameter is a space-separated list of new capabilities that are now offered by the server.
-If the client supports CAP Version `302`, the capabilities SHOULD be listed with values, as they would be if the client sent `CAP LS 302`.
+If the client supports CAP Version `302`, the capabilities SHOULD be listed with values, as in the `CAP LS` response.

 Example: